 Saint Katharine Drexel (1858-1955), as a member of a prominent family, used her wealth to found the Sisters of the Blessed Sacrament and 63 schools and missions for poor Native and African American people.

-Blessed Kateri Tekakwitha (c.
-1656-1680), the first Native American to be declared blessed, suffered greatly from small pox and her belief in Catholicism.
+Saint Kateri Tekakwitha (c.1656-1680), the first Native American to be declared a saint, suffered greatly from small pox and her belief in Catholicism.

 Fr.
 Claude Allouez Leadership Circle: $10,000